What is... Science (General Entry)?

 - DT227 BSc (Hons) Science with Nanotechnology

-- DT235 BSc (Hons) Physics with Medical Physics & Bioengineering
+- DT235 BSc (Hons) Physics with Medical Physics and Bioengineering

 - DT299 BSc (Hons) Chemical Sciences with Medicinal Chemistry